BHARANISENTHIL/Wifi-WPA2-Cracking/README.md

 # Wifi-WPA2-Cracking
-Cracking/Bruteforcing  Wifi WPA2 passwords using python
+Cracking/Bruteforcing  Wifi WPA2 passwords using Python

 Requirements:
-  Python 3 or higher
+  Python 3 or higher,
-  Wordlist File
+  Wordlist File,
-  Network adapter
+  Network adapter.

 Steps:
-  1. Save the program with the filename wifi_cracker.py in a new folder.
+  1. Save the program with the respective filename in a new folder.

   2. Create a text file wihin the same folder with the filename Wordlist.txt.
      This wordlist should contain a list of passwords in the consecutive lines.